U.S. employee data breach tied to Chinese intelligence - sources

 MANY UNKNOWNS

 Most of the biggest U.S. cyber attacks blamed on China have been attributed, with varying degrees of certitude, to elements of the Chinese army.
-In the most dramatic case two years ago, the U.S. Justice Department indicted five PLA officers for alleged economic espionage.
+In the most dramatic case last year, the U.S. Justice Department indicted five PLA officers for alleged economic espionage.

 Far less is known about the OPM hackers, and security researchers have differing views about the size of the group and what other attacks it is responsible for.